xuru/pyvisdk/sources/do/host_virtual_switch_bond_bridge.txt

     .. py:attribute:: linkDiscoveryProtocolConfig

-        The link discovery protocol configuration for the virtual switch.
+        The link discovery protocol configuration for the virtual switch.See LinkDiscoveryProtocolConfig

     .. py:attribute:: nicDevice